dalelotts/angular-bootstrap-datetimepicker/.github/contributing.md

 We have very precise rules over how our git commit messages can be formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
-But also, we use the git commit messages to **generate the AngularJS change log**.
+But also, we use the git commit messages to **generate the angular-bootstrap-datetimepicker change log**.

 The commit message formatting can be added using a typical git workflow or through the use of a CLI wizard ([Commitizen](https://github.com/commitizen/cz-cli)).
 To use the wizard, run `npm run commit` in your terminal after staging your changes in git.